 Eric Clapton Found It Hard to Communicate His Feelings Toward George Harrison

-Eric Clapton and George Harrison were friends for decades.
+George Harrison and Eric Clapton were friends for decades.
 Even though they traveled on vastly different paths throughout rock ‘n’ roll history, George and Clapton had much in common.
 They loved the guitar, had similar idols and influences, and even shared similar tastes in women.

 Through the years, they became brothers.
 However, Clapton always had a hard time communicating his feelings toward George.

-Eric Clapton and George Harrison met in early 1960s
+Eric Clapton and George Harrison met in the early 1960s

 Clapton was with The Yardbirds when he first met George.
 They were on The Beatles Christmas show, and the pair hit it off immediately.